Linesmerrill/RxVerify/README.md

 # RxVerify

-A real-time medication search and drug information system designed for post-discharge medication management.
-Features live API integration with RxNorm, DailyMed, OpenFDA, and DrugBank, plus intelligent feedback-driven ML pipeline optimization.
+A modern drug search and information system featuring intelligent ranking, user-driven feedback, and real-time analytics.
+Built with a curated MongoDB database of 100,000+ drugs, sophisticated search algorithms, and a self-improving voting system that learns from user preferences.

 ## 🗄️ Database Setup